11 Rare Children's Books from the Library of Congress

 6. A Curious Hieroglyphick Bible, or, Select Passages in the Old and New Testaments, Represented with Emblematical Figures, for the Amusement of Youth: Designed Chiefly to Familiarize Tender Age, in a Pleasing and Diverting manner, with Early Ideas of the Holy Scriptures by Isaiah Thomas (1788)

-In 18th century America, an important task for youngsters was to become well-acquainted with the books of the Bible.
+In 18th-century America, becoming well-acquainted with the books of the Bible was an important task for youngsters.
 In 1788, Isaiah Thomas published a copy of the religious text that replaced certain words with representative pictures.
 For instance, instead of using the word "dove" while explaining the story of Noah's ark, a picture of a dove is placed in line with the text.
 This book is one of the oldest in the Library of Congress' children's book collection.

 7. Denslow’s Humpty Dumpty, adapted and illustrated by W.W.
 Denslow (1903)